What is a Dysfunctional Family

 Types of dysfunctional families

-- Addiction.
-Either one parent or both have strong addictions towards drugs, alcohol, or gambling. which strongly influences the family well being.
+Either one parent, both or other family members have strong addictions towards drugs, alcohol, or gambling. which strongly influences the family well being.

-- Ideology.
-Parents have a strong hold over children. the belief that guides an individual, social movement, institution, class, or large group.
+Parents have a stronghold over children. the belief that guides an individual, social movement, institution, class, or large group.

-- Violence.
-One or both the parents show physical or mental violence.
+One of the parents or other family members shows physical or mental violence.
 When children witness all types of drama right from a tender age they continue to live in fear of physical and mental violence into adult age.

 Simple tips to deal with dysfunctional family members